 If you are suffering headache after car accident, you should pursue these measures to make sure you get the medical care and legal damages to which you are entitled:

 - See your doctor right away: When it comes to correctly evaluating and documenting any headache following a car accident, time is of the essence.
 The sooner a person’s doctor is aware that the headaches are occurring, the sooner treatment begins to help the healing process.
-Your physician also rules in or out other possible serious injuries like a traumatic brain injury.
+Your physician also rules in or out other possible serious head injuries like a traumatic brain injury.
 Since this injury frequently indicates brain damage, documenting it early is helpful if an insurance company later refuses to pay for needed medical care due to the diagnosis coming weeks or months later.

 - Don’t be a tough guy or gal: You may believe the headaches will get better, but they signal something more serious if not addressed.